oracle/opengrok/Repository-synchronization.md

   command: ['http://localhost:8080/source/api/v1/messages?tag=%PROJECT%', DELETE, '']
 ```

-The above `sync.py` command will basically take all directories under `/ws-local` and for each it will run the sequence of commands specified in the `sync.conf` file.
+The above `opengrok-sync` command will basically take all directories under `/ws-local` and for each it will run the sequence of commands specified in the `sync.conf` file.
 This will be done in parallel - on project level.
 The level of parallelism can be specified using the the `--workers` option (by default it will use as many workers as there are CPUs in the system).

-Another variant of how to specify the list of projects to be synchronized is to use the `--indexed` option of `sync.py` that will query the webapp configuration for list of indexed projects and will use that list.
+Another variant of how to specify the list of projects to be synchronized is to use the `--indexed` option of `opengrok-sync` that will query the webapp configuration for list of indexed projects and will use that list.
 Otherwise, the `--projects` option can be specified to process just specified projects.

 The commands above will basically:
   - mark the project with alert (to let the users know it is being synchronized/indexed) using the [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call (the `%PROJECT%` string is replaced with current project name)
-  - pull the changes from all the upstream repositories that belong to the project using the `mirror.py` command
+  - pull the changes from all the upstream repositories that belong to the project using the `opengrok-mirror` command
-  - reindex the project using `reindex-project.py`
+  - reindex the project using `opengrok-reindex-project`
   - clear the alert using the second [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call
   - execute the `/scripts/check-indexer-logs.ksh` script to perform some pattern matching in the indexer logs to see if there were any serious failures there.
 The script can look e.g. like this:
 ```shell